 The Year’s Work in Medievalism 33 (2018): 62-77.
 (PDF)

-Abstract: For over four decades, comic book writers and filmmakers have found creative ways to torture Marvel Comics’ Wolverine.
+For over four decades, comic book writers and filmmakers have found creative ways to torture Marvel Comics’ Wolverine.
 One method that has evolved since Frank Miller tackled the character in 1982 is filling his body with arrows.
 The mutant’s metallic skeleton coupled with his quick-healing superpower make him the ideal pincushion for these ancient projectiles in comic books and film.
 However, the image of a living human covered in arrows is medieval.
 Furthermore, the image of a living warrior covered in arrows is an image almost entirely relegated to Muslim and Christian chronicles of the Crusades, in which the writers typically associated the spectacle with a hedgehog.
-This paper examines medieval accounts of armored warriors likened to hedgehogs covered in arrows throughout the Crusades and how Wolverine has been the bridge for such a spectacle in popular culture, extracting it out of obscure medieval chronicles and proliferating it through comic books, film, television, and beer commercials.
+This essay examines medieval accounts of armored warriors likened to hedgehogs covered in arrows throughout the Crusades and how Wolverine has been the bridge for such a spectacle in popular culture, extracting it out of obscure medieval chronicles and proliferating it through comic books, film, television, and beer commercials.

 “Historiography of Falkirk (1298) as the Predecessor to Infantry Dominance”